 We saved this one for last for a reason.
 We want this one to stick.

-Unless you are in a position that you NEED to be keto for health concerns, we get it!
-But for the rest of you, it’s totally ok to go off track for a meal or two.
+Unless you are in a position that you NEED to be Keto for health concerns, we get it!
+But for the rest of you, it’s totally okay to cheat on a meal or two.

-The holidays are meant to be a time enjoying friends and family, if you’re just worrying about your food consumption you won’t enjoy yourself at all.
+The holidays are when you should be enjoying time with friends and family.
+If you’re just worrying about your food consumption you won’t enjoy yourself at all.

-So relax, take a breath, and remember that you can get back on track the next day if you veer off course.
+So relax, take a breath, and remember that you can get back on track the next day if you give into temptation.